Laboratory and Radiographic Findings

 This should only be part of an organized, systematic institutional protocol.

 Use of prone positioning in patients not on mechanical ventilation

 There is equipoise over the impact of this practice however we have developed a discussion document as well as several resources for staff to use if this therapy is considered.

 CCRT / Rapid Response calling criteria are a good guide.

 Tachypnea and hypoxia will be the reason most people will need ICU.

-Patients on 50% oxygen or higher need critical care co-management, maybe transfer.
+Patients on 50% oxygen or higher who are candidates for admission to the ICU can benefit from critical care co-management.